A Moment that Changed My Life

 I’ve spent 30 years of my life travelling the world living a life extra ordinary.
 Without knowing, I was actually running away from my problems.

 Ever since I was a child I had struggled with the understanding of my mind and it’s emotions.
 I felt like this was only happening to me and as a consequence I always felt left out.
-I now know this was an illusion of my own making but I wasn’t the only one that experienced this feeling.
-I felt confused and wondering where my place in life actually lay.
+For years I felt confused and wondering where my place in life actually lay.

-Until I discovered Mindfulness & 3 Simple Life Principles
+Until I discovered Mindfulness and three Simple Life Principles

 It all began after walking the Camino de Santiago, a 1000 year old pilgrim route across the entire north of Spain.
 It was after spending 40 days and 40 nights walking 1027km from sun up to sun down that I really discovered my own mind.
 On my way home I decided to go to Plum Village Monastery, the home of Thich Nhat Hanh.
 I spent 3 months learning the beginnings of meditation and mindfulness from the brothers and sisters of this wonderfully spiritual place.